Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Compare RatesStart Now →

-Most of the people who are involved in fatal crashes are drivers and passengers.
+Most people involved in fatal crashes are drivers and passengers.
 This must be a reminder to you to be extra careful.

 Crash TypeNumber of Fatalities